-The Georgia Life, Accident, and Sickness test is 80 questions long, but you have as long as you need to take the exam.
+The Georgia Life, Accident, and Sickness test is 80 questions long, and you have two (2) hours to complete it.
 Here is a copy of the Georgia Life, Accident, and Sickness Exam Outline.

-The Georgia Property and Casualty test is 80 questions long, but you have as long as you need to take the exam.
+The Georgia Property and Casualty test is 80 questions long, and you have two (2) hours to complete it.
 Here is a copy of the Georgia Property and Casualty Exam Outline.

 A passing score for the either Georgia Insurance License Exam is 70%.
 For more information on the exams, refer to the Pearson Vue Georgia Insurance Licensing Candidate Handbook.